AeroMount

 Saved Mount Configurations

-| Field | Purpose |
+| Field in the editor | Purpose |

 |---|---|

-| Profile | Saved server profile (any of the 7 transport protocols + 20+ native provider integrations) |
+| Profile picker | Filterable list of saved server profiles (any of the 7 transport protocols + 20+ native provider integrations).
+Each row shows the profile name, protocol badge (e.g. OPENDRIVE, FTP), and saved host or path. |

-| Remote path | Subtree of the remote that becomes the root of the mount |
+| Remote base path | Subtree of the remote that becomes the root of the mount. / mounts the entire account. |

-| Mountpoint | Local directory or, on Windows, a drive letter |
+| Local mountpoint | Local directory (Linux / macOS) or a drive letter (Windows).
+The default is ~/aeroftp-mounts/<slug>. |

-| Read-only | Mount the share as read-only at the FUSE level |
+| Mount read-only | Mount the share as read-only at the FUSE level. |

-| Allow other | Linux only -> add allow_other so other system users can read the mount |
+| Allow other system users | Linux only -> add allow_other so other system users can read the mount. |

-| Auto-start | When enabled, the mount is attached on system login (see Phase B) |
+| Mount automatically on startup | When enabled, the mount is attached on system login (see Phase B). |

-On Windows, an inline Pick free drive letter helper scans the system for the first unused drive letter so the mountpoint field always has a working default.
+On Windows, an inline Pick free drive letter helper scans the system for the first unused drive letter so the Local mountpoint field always has a working default.

 Where Mount Configs Are Stored